-1.6 The application site forms part of the existing Forest Holidays site, located to the west of Beddgelert on the approach into the village from Caernarfon.
-The location of the Forest Holidays site is identified in Figure 1.1.
+- 1.6 The application site comprises of two existing campsites; known as Cae Du Camping Site and Cae Canol, located to the north-east of Beddgelert, on the approach into the village from Nant Gwynant.
+Cae Du forms the western part of the application site and Cae Canol forms the east part. - 1.7 The location of Cae Du and Cae Canol are identified in Figure 1.1 in the context of the village of Beddgelert and Figure 1.1 identifies the extent of Cae Du and Cae Canol.
 The application site, as well as the surrounding local area, lies within Eryri National Park Authority area.

-Figure 1.1 Aeral image identifying the location of Forest Holidays in the context of the local area
+Figure 1.1 Aeral image identifying the location of Cae Du and Cae Canol Campsites in the context of the local area and the village of Beddgelert